anthonyrisinger/riprompt/README.md

 set (Claude).
 RIP aims for mathematical rigor because it accelerates the transfer of intent, but it also overloads and backfires.
 RIP is ultimately an 'attention hack', meant to sub-symbolically direct the AI towards self-correction and preferred outcomes.

-RIP boasts a solid success rate for this question on all major AI platforms.
+Informal use suggests RIP can improve behavior on this question across multiple AI platforms.
 Occasionally, it starts wrong and self-corrects halfway through.
 In addition to that, should the AI reach the wrong conclusion on the first attempt, a single 'Are you sure?' will often be enough to get them back on track, even if they start by asserting their own correctness in both cases.